Homemade Cherry Pie

 - Place the second piece of dough with “hearts” on top of cherry fillings.

 - Seal edges and trim extra.

-- Cover the plate with plastic wrap and chill for at least 30 minutes.
+- Cover the plate with plastic wrap and chill for at least 30 minutes to overnight.

-- Brush the top crust with egg wash.
-This will give the crust a golden and glossy sheen when it’s cooked.
+- Brush the top crust with egg wash to give the crust a golden and glossy sheen after baking.

 - Bake for 20 minutes uncovered, and another 15 to 20 minutes covered with aluminum foil.

 Make sure to let your cherry pie to cool completely (at least 2 hours) before slicing.
 Otherwise, it tends to fall apart easily.
 Best to serve with ice cream.